OctopusDeploy/blog/blog/2019-11/use-case-for-designing-db-deployment-process/index.md

 With the tooling responsibilities out of the way, we spent a great deal of time discussing a shared database model vs. a dedicated database model.
 A dedicated database model means each developer runs the database server on their own machine.
 Using a shared database model, we found:

-- Database changes were made, with code changes taking an hour to several days to use the new database change.
+- Database changes were made, and code changes took an hour to several days to use the new database change.
 Some of the time that stopped other developers and QA from using a specific feature or area in the application.
 - There were two truth centers, source control and the shared database which all changes were made to and then saved to source control.
 If there was a conflict between source control and the shared database, which won?
 - We were unable to leverage branches effectively.
 There can be 1 to N branches, but only one database.
 - Changes were made to a central database prior to review, but when should the review occur?